 Delta 8 is Significantly More Widespread Than Cannabis

 Delta-8 is a natural version of THC found alongside delta-9 in the cannabis plant.
-The two are similar, but delta-8 is significantly less psychoactive, which makes it far less intoxicating.
+The two are similar, but delta-8 is significantly less psychoactive.
+This makes it far less intoxicating.

 This difference in potency is a big part of the reason delta-8 was freed from the Federal Controlled Substance List two years ago, while delta-9 stayed tightly regulated.